ice987987/ioBroker.spritmonitor/README.md

 -   `.general.fuelsorts`: List of supported fuelsorts, IDs and names
 -   `.general.quantityunits`: List of supported quantityunits, IDs and names

+## How to report issues and feature requests

+-   For issues please use [GitHub issues](https://github.com/ice987987/ioBroker.spritmonitor/issues/new/choose) -> "Bug report" and fill in the form.

+    Set the adapter to debug log mode (Instances -> Expert mode -> Column Log level).
+Get the logfile from disk (subdirectory "log" in ioBroker installation directory and not from Admin because Admin cuts the lines).
+Check that there are no personal information before you publish your log.

+-   For feature requests please use [GitHub issues](https://github.com/ice987987/ioBroker.spritmonitor/issues/new/choose) -> "Feature request" and fill in the form.

 ## Changelog

 <!-- ### **WORK IN PROGRESS** -->